 Blessed is he who considers the poor; the LORD will deliver him in time of trouble.
 The LORD will preserve him and keep him alive, and he will be blessed on the earth; you will not deliver him to the will of his enemies.
 The LORD will strengthen him on his bed of illness; you will sustain him on his sickbed” (Psalm 41:1-3 NKJV).

-Our Western Christianity often relegates our spirituality to our relationship with God.
-The Bible did not look at things in this manner.
+Our Western Christianity often relegates our spirituality solely to our own relationship with God.
+However, this is not the view of spirituality we find in Scripture.
 In the Bible, both Old and New Testaments, our path of relationship to God lies through other people, particularly the poor and suffering.

 “Blessed is he who considers the poor; the LORD will deliver him in time of trouble.”
 This is a rather challenging and profound statement, for it ties our deliverance from God in the day of trouble to how we serve and take care of the poor.

-Our treatment of others, especially the poor, influences God’s reaction to us.
-He protects those who consider the poor, sustaining them on their sickbed, healing them from their illness.
+Our treatment of others, especially the needy, influences God’s reaction to us.
+According to the psalmist, He protects those who consider the poor, sustaining them on their sickbed, healing them from their illness.

 We meet God in the poor, suffering, and broken in our world.
-Loving and caring for them displays our recognition of Him in them.
-He responds to our treatment of them by protecting and delivering us in our time of need.
+Loving and caring for them shows that we recognize His image in them.
+God then responds by protecting and delivering us in our time of need.

 Jesus also embraced this worldview.
 In Matthew 25:35-46, He identified the righteous as those who cared for the poor and suffering; they receive the reward of eternal life because they recognized God’s image in the “least of these.”